inactinique/inactinique.github.io/README.md

 (date format: dd.mm.yyyy)

-- I have organized an event on ChatGPT (French).
+- 09.02.2023 - I have organized an event on ChatGPT (French).
 The video's is on the [C<sup><small>2</small></sup>DH's website](https://www.c2dh.uni.lu/thinkering/usages-pedagogiques-de-chatgpt-enregistrement-de-la-table-ronde).

-- I participated to the History communication ChatGPT, AI & history event (English).
-My prez is [here](- 01.02.2023 [ChatGPT: a pedagogical use case (HCI ChatGPT event)](2023-02-01_chatGPT_HCI/2023-02-01_chatGPT_HCI.html))
+- 01.02.2023 - I participated to the History communication ChatGPT, AI & history event (English).
+My prez is [here](2023-02-01_chatGPT_HCI/2023-02-01_chatGPT_HCI.html))

-- I participated to a round-table in French at the Université de Montréal on the 5th of April 2023.
+- 05.04.2023 - I participated to a round-table in French at the Université de Montréal.
 I'll put here the link to the recording as soon as possible.

 ## Non-academic writings